 The pit has little storage capacity and problems arise if a power cut occurs or the compactor breaks down.
-The sloping access apron into compactor poses problems with removing compactor bins when they are heavily loaded.
-Work is scheduled for 2015, which will partly address this problem.
+The sloping access apron into the compactor poses problems with removing compactor bins when they are heavily loaded.
+Work which will partly address this problem is scheduled for 2015.